Why careful valuation matters in this situation

 How the work is usually structured

-- Suitability of chosen method for the concrete context
+- Suitability of the chosen method for the concrete context

 - Plausibility of key assumptions